IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

 # Efficiently evaluating builtin functions in the CK and CEK machines

+(This is a bit impressionistic: it's describing ongoing work and discussions.)

 It's important that builtin evaluation should be efficient in our Plutus Core evaluators.
 There's some machinery known as the constant application machinery (CAM for short) which takes the name of a